isurunuwanthilaka/isurunuwanthilaka.github.io/about.md

 ## Hello World! 🌎

-I am Isuru Nuwanthilaka, a senior software engineer from Sri Lanka 🇱🇰.
+I am Isuru Nuwanthilaka, a senior engineer from Sri Lanka 🇱🇰.

 All thoughts are my very own!